Effective as of March 7, 2025

 Specifically, the Board should:

-(i) Evaluate the performance of the Company and its executive management, including by: (1) overseeing the performance of the Company’s business to evaluate the effectiveness of management, including through regular meetings of the independent Directors without the presence of management, and (2) selecting, regularly evaluating and planning for the succession of the Chief Executive Officer (“CEO”) and all members of executive management.
+(i) Evaluate the performance of the Company and its executive management, including by: (1) overseeing the performance of the Company’s business to evaluate the effectiveness of management, including through regular meetings of the independent Directors without the presence of management, and (2) selecting and regularly evaluating the Chief Executive Officer (“CEO”) and all members of executive management.

 The evaluation shall be based upon agreed-upon criteria, including performance of the business, accomplishment of long-term strategic objectives, management development, and achievement of goals.
 Criteria shall be developed by the CEO in consultation with the Compensation Committee and approved by the Board.